tess-vu/south-africa-healthcare/README.md

 #### Spatial Joining and Tabulation
 Using ArcGis:
 Tabulate Intersection-->
 Input Zone: 2011 SAL geometries

 Input Class: 2023 Ward Geometries

-This table identifies the ward(s) that each SAL encompasses, the percentage of the area of the ward that the SAL takes up, and the area.
+This table identifies the ward(s) that each SAL encompasses, the percentage of the area of the ward that the SAL takes up, and the area (m sq.).
 | EA_CODE        |  WardID        |AREA           | Percentage|
 |----------------|----------------|----------------|----------|
 | 50310001      | 52103001         | 6967088.20     | 99.99|